 New hope: A 3T multiparametric MRI before a biopsy helps correct diagnosis.

-During an mpMRI scan for prostatitis, if an area is detected that is suspicious for prostate cancer, an in-bore mpMRI guided biopsy can be done to rule out prostate cancer.
+During a scan for prostatitis, if an area is detected that is suspicious for prostate cancer, a targeted in-bore mpMRI-guided biopsy using minimal needles can be done to rule out prostate cancer.

 Nutrition DOs and DON’Ts

-Discomfort can be linked with bowel problems so if you are susceptible, avoid foods that cause irritation.
+Note: Discomfort can be linked with bowel problems, so if you’re prone to bowel irritation, avoid foods that cause it.